twf-nikhila/awesome-web3-resources/README.md

 ## Contribute 🤝
-All meaningful & valuable resource contribution are welcome.

-Contribution includes:
+*Alone we can do so little but together we can do so much.*

+Please contribute any valuable resource to this repository to make it useful for every web3 enthusiastic.
+You can:
-- Adding new resource ➕
+- Add new resource ➕
-- Removing outdated resource 🗑️
+- Remove outdated resource 🗑️
-- Suggestion to improve 👌
+- Suggest to improve 👌

 ### How to Contribute

 1. Edit this README.md & Send a pull request adding the details in relevant sections.
 2. Or Send the details in issues section

+### Share:
+Please share it among your friend, collegues, students & communities.

 ***